vincev/dply-rs/README.md

 └──────────────────────────────────────────┘
 ```

-Complex JSON files can be converted to Parquet for faster query processing:
+Complex NdJSON files can be converted to Parquet for faster query processing:

 ```
 $ dply -c 'json("github.json") | parquet("github.parquet")'